-- (7) Masters of ME/MECA + 60 Credits (Level 10) Credits submitted for advancement to this Level must have been earned after the Masters Degree or ME/MECA was awarded.
+- (8) Masters of ME/MECA + 75 credits (Level 11) Credits submitted for advancement to this Level must have been earned after the Masters Degree or ME/MECA was awarded.
 Masters Equivalency for Contract Administration Purposes (MECA) is applicable only for employees hired in to the bargaining unit prior to July 1, 2016.
-Advancement to this level requires the employee to earn fifteen (15) additional graduate credits beyond the Masters/ME/MECA + 45 Level, from an accredited college or university.
-An original transcript will be required, and undergraduate credits submitted for movement to this Level may be approved at the sole discretion of the Director of the Bureau of Correction Education.
-The Bureau Director's decision regarding the acceptability of undergraduate credits for movement to this Level will be final and non-grievable with the exception of arbitrary and capricious decisions. - (8) Ph.D or D.Ed.
+Advancement to this level requires the employee to earn fifteen (15) additional graduate credits beyond the Masters/ME/MECA + 60 Level, from an accredited college or university.
+An original transcript will be required, and undergraduate credits submitted for movement to this Level may be approved at the sole discretion of the Chief of the Division of Correction Education.
+The Division Chief's decision regarding the acceptability of undergraduate credits for movement to this Level will be final and non-grievable with the exception of arbitrary and capricious decisions. - (9) Ph.D or D.Ed.
 (Level 12) For advancement to this Level, an original transcript from an accredited college or university certifying that a Ph.D or D.Ed.
 Degree has been awarded will be required.